-In my opinion we need: An official mesh patch specification (file format specification), a common repository to share mesh patches (something like the scenery gateway) and a procedure to patch meshes automatically (on the fly, during the startup of the simulator, or whilst running the updater).
-In addition, there are also some requirements which would demand an extension or at least adjustments of the existing DSF format (more about that in another posting).
+We need: An official mesh patch specification (file format specification), a common repository to share mesh patches (something like the scenery gateway) and a procedure to patch meshes automatically (on the fly, during the startup of the simulator, or whilst running the updater).
+In addition, there are also some requirements which would demand an extension or at least adjustments of the existing DSF format.

 I have already had some interesting discussions with other X-Plane mesh specialists, which, however, did not lead to any concrete results so far.
 Also, we couldn’t gain the attention of Laminar Research.
 If you like to contribute in any way or join the discussion with your experiences in scenery development and in conjunction with mesh editing, I would like to invite you to the dedicated forum thread at x-plane.org.